survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

 }
 ```

-The original source maps to this information through a `//# sourceMappingURL=app.9aff3b1eced1f089ef18.js.map` kind of comment at its end.
+The original source contains `//# sourceMappingURL=app.9a...18.js.map` kind of comment at its end in order to map to this file.

 ### `devtool: 'cheap-module-source-map'`